yujiezhang0914/DSC180B-Project-Website/index.md

 The **Permutation Feature Importance** calculates the feature importance by permuting the feature in the dataset.
 A feature is important if the error of a model increases significantly after permuting the feature.
 A feature is not important if the error of a model does not change after shuffling the feature values.
 The Permutation Feature Importance method takes into account all interactions with other features by destroying the interaction effects with other features when permuting the feature.
 The advantage of this method is that it takes into account all interactions with other features because it destroys the interaction effects with other features when permuting the feature.
 Also, it is a straightforward method since it does not require retraining the model.

 <details>
-<summary>Learn more about PDP and Permutation Feature Importance</summary>
+<summary>:arrow_down: Learn more about PDP and Permutation Feature Importance</summary>
 <br>

 **Partial Dependence Plot**